Are disentangled representations all you need to build speaker anonymization systems?: Conclusion

 \section{Conclusion}

-This paper challenged the notion of feature disentanglement at the PPG, F0, and speaker representation levels.
-We proposed to use a vector-quantized-based PPG feature extractor as disentangled acoustic representation.
-Experiments on the VPC 2022 datasets demonstrated that our proposed speaker anonymization method based on extracting PPG from a deep acoustic model constrained with vector quantification generates anonymized speech which greatly protects users' privacy while improving the utility.
-Live demo of the anonymization system, pre-trained models, and source code are available at: https://colab.research.google.com/github/deep-privacy/SA-toolkit/blob/master/SA-colab.ipynb
+This paper challenged the notion of feature disentanglement at the ASR-BN, F0, and speaker representation levels.
+We proposed to use a vector-quantized-based ASR-BN feature extractor as disentangled acoustic representation.
+Experiments on the VPC 2022 datasets demonstrated that our proposed speaker anonymization method based on extracting ASR-BN from a deep acoustic model constrained with vector quantification generates anonymized speech which greatly protects users' privacy while improving the utility. \textbf{However}, the dataset of the VoicePrivacy uses clean speech, which is favorable for this approach, under noisier environments, the utility largely decreases.
+We also emphasize, that if the F0 is used for anonymizing the voices of a small database, a modification of it needs to be done.
+While noise-based modification improves privacy, it degrades human intelligibility and naturalness.
+Promising results can be achievable by quantizing the F0.
+Finally, to answer the question of the title, we believe that yes, disentangled representations are all you need, however, their extraction remains a challenging task, especially under noisy, weakly labeled, multilingual conditions.
+Maybe except for the speaker representation, where a simple one-hot encoding is all you need.
+Live demos of the anonymization system, pre-trained models, and source code are available at: https://colab.research.google.com/github/deep-privacy/SA-toolkit/blob/master/SA-colab.ipynb